 Risk, as it relates to stability of distributions, shall be managed primarily by holding reserves of undistributed income.
 Risk, as it relates to the volatility of earnings of the Endowment Assets, shall be managed primarily through diversification.
-Subject to land disposal restrictions, the Endowment Assets will be diversified both by asset class and within asset classes to the extent practical.
+Subject to land disposal restrictions and the statutory prohibition on selling timberland, the Endowment Assets will be diversified both by asset class and within asset classes to the extent practical.
 The purpose of diversification is to provide reasonable assurance that no single asset class will have a disproportionate impact on the Endowment.
 Both quantitative measures and qualitative judgment will be used in assessing and managing risk.